-Since 2017, SECO/WARWICK has had its own bicycle team, named SECO/BIKE.
-The team consists of 10 Company employees, who take part in biking competitions and charity projects.
+In 2017, SECO/WARWICK set up a cycling team under the name SECO/BIKE, which currently consists of ten Company employees who take part in cycling competitions and charitable actions.
 The purpose behind creating the team was to promote and popularise cycling and bicycle tourism as well as promote healthy and sober lifestyle and active leisure and recreation.